sinc-dev/omni-cms-sinc/data-migration/IMPORT_FLOW_ANALYSIS.md

 - Missing universities: ✅ Handled (warns and skips)
 - Error handling: ✅ Continues on failure

+### ✅ Update Media References (NEW)
+- Missing media: ✅ Handled (only updates if media exists in mediaMap)
+- Missing posts: ✅ Handled (skips if post not found)
+- Featured images: ✅ Updates if missing or invalid
+- Custom field media: ✅ Updates if missing or invalid (preserves existing values)
+- Error handling: ✅ Continues on failure

 ## Potential Issues & Recommendations

 ### 1. Media Fallback Values ⚠️